wboykinm/Bernie-Filter/README.md

 [I am a Sanderista](https://medium.com/@vtcraghead/primary-2016-manifesto-b66690e6640a#.4ndm5jrcn).
 I make no apologies for that.
 But some of my friends in other camps have grown tired of the occasionally-overenthusiastic online activity of Bernie's supporters.
 They'd like a break from that, and I offer them this modified extension in exchange for their vote in the general when Bernie is the Democratic nominee :)

+_Note: for some reason Bernie's homepage is impervious to filtering this way.
+Maybe avoid that one unless you've caved and want to donate._

 Features
 --------------------------